keboola/component-mailgun-v2/component_config/component_short_description.md

-Mailgun is a service for sending transactional emails.
+Mailgun is an email automation service.
+It offers a complete cloud-based email service for sending, receiving and tracking email sent through your websites and applications.